-This mode is selected by saying \textit{select mode}.
-When users are in the select mode, they need to first select a position by saying \textit{select item}, then a white cube would show at the select position.
-The Spot robot will go directly to the currently selected position when the select mode is activated.
-Users can stop the robot by saying \textit{terminate}, and the robot will continue heading to the selected position when the users say \textit{activate} again.
-At any time, only one selected position can exist.
+\textbf{Select Mode.} This mode is activated by saying \textit{select mode}.
+In this mode, users first specify a target position by saying \textit{select item}.
+A white cube is then displayed at the selected location as visual confirmation.
+When select mode is activated, the Spot robot navigates directly to the chosen target position.
+Users can pause the robot at any time by saying \textit{terminate}, and resume movement toward the same target by saying \textit{activate}.
+At any given time, only one target position can be selected.